 1. Determine that level you’d prefer to teach:

 Primary schools cover the first through 8th grades (ages 6-14).
 Secondary schools teach students within the ninth and tenth grades (ages 14-16), and senior secondary schools teach students within the eleventh and twelfth grades (ages 16-18).
 You ought to choose the people that you just find most appealing.

 2. Decide which subject you’d prefer to teach:

 Early primary school teachers don’t specialize.
 If you’d choose to instruct in a specific field, you’ll want a Bachelor’s Degree in a relevant subject.

 They conjointly supply elective vocational training and music.

 For more information on Youtue videos about your career counseling CLICK HERE:

 3. Get an appropriate teaching degree:

-There are 3 levels of teaching degrees: a diploma, Bachelor’s, and Master’s in Education.
-If you’d like teach elementary school, you’ll need a minimum of a diploma (D.Ted.).
+There are 3 levels of teaching degrees: a diploma, a Bachelor’s, and Masters in Education.
+If you’d like to teach elementary school, you’ll need a minimum of a diploma (D.Ted.).
 The D.Ted. and B.Ed. programs are typically 2years.
 M.Ed. programs are sometimes one year. keep in mind that every program has completely different qualifications.
-To enter a D.Ted., you’ll ought to have passed the 12th standard (graduated from senior secondary school) with the minimum qualification.
+To enter a D.Ted., you’ll have passed the 12th standard (graduated from senior secondary school) with the minimum qualification.
 You’re needed to have a Bachelor’s of Arts or Sciences (B.A. or B.S.) to enroll during a B.Ed. course.
 Having a B.Ed. may be a necessity for obtaining an M.Ed.

 4. Decide between private and public education: